Local and Global Heights on Weighted Projective Varieties: Weighted heights

 which implies the desired equality by taking logarithm from both sides.

-\item The functoriality is a direct consequence of the functoriality of the weighted $M$-metrics $\| \cdot \| = (\| \cdot \|_w)$, i.e., $\|\phi^*(g_D)(\x)\|=\|g_D(\phi(\x))\| $ for all $w\in M$.
+\item The functoriality is a direct consequence of the functoriality of the weighted $M$-metrics $\| \cdot \| = (\| \cdot \|_v)$, i.e., $\|\phi^*(g_D)(\x)\|=\|g_D(\phi(\x))\| $ for all $v\in M$.

 \item Note that the rational function $g_D$ is defined everywhere for any effective divisor $D$.
-Then, on bounded sets inside an affine open set $U$ of $\X$ where $\O_\X(D)$ is trivial and so all global sections can be identified non-canonically as regular functions, $|g_D(\x)|_w^{1/m}$ and is bounded above by an $M_k$-constant.
-This implies that $\il_D(\x, \nu)$ is bounded below by an $M_k$-constant. \item For a divisor $D=\div (f)$, we have $\O_\X(D)= f^{-1} \O_\X$ and $g_D=f$ whenever $f$ is defined.
-Hence, for any $w$ over $\nu$, we have
+Then, on bounded sets inside an affine open set $U$ of $\X$ where $\cO_\X(D)$ is trivial and so all global sections can be identified non-canonically as regular functions, $|g_D(\x)|_v $ and is bounded above by an $M_k$-constant.
+This implies that $\il_D(\x, \nu)$ is bounded below by an $M_k$-constant.